Chicago is bracing for its biggest snow since 2015

 The Illinois Department of Transportation tweeted road conditions were deteriorating Thursday night across the top of the state as the system neared Chicago.
 "Our crews are out in full force clearing snow but please consider postponing any unnecessary travel!"

 Chicagoans are a hardy bunch, but a foot of snow is still a big deal.
-From 1884 to 2018, Chicago has had only nine days with 12-plus inches of snow.
+Since 1884, Chicago has had only nine days with 12-plus inches of snow.

 Residents weathered 20 inches over two days in February 2011.
 A storm in February 2015, logging in at 16.2 inches, was the last time Chicago had more than 10 inches of snow in a single storm.

 Chicago and Detroit flight cancellations were on the way up, according to tracking website flightaware.com.
-More than 800 Friday flights were canceled to and from the two cities.
+More than 900 Friday flights involving the two cities were canceled.

 To the east, snow emergencies have been declared in many metro Detroit communities, according to CNN affiliate WDIV.
 Michigan State Police said "snowmageddon" was approaching.